Azure-Samples/functions-quickstart-powershell-azd/README.md

 ---
 name: "Azure Functions PowerShell HTTP Trigger using AZD"
 description: This repository contains an Azure Functions HTTP trigger quickstart written in PowerShell and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (AZD).
-This sample uses managed identity and a virtual network to insure it is secure by default.
+This sample uses managed identity and a virtual network to insure it's secure by default.
 page_type: sample
 languages:
 - powershell